-We’re a fully remote company that relies on tools like GitHub, Slack, Notion, and Zoom.
+We’re a remote company of 130+ people that rely on tools like GitHub, Slack, Notion, and Zoom.
 We value asynchronous work while also encouraging pairing to shape work and tackle problems together.
-We gather at our main offices in Carlsbad, CA four times a year to connect face-to-face and foster better working relationships.
+We gather at our main offices in Carlsbad, CA, four times a year to connect face-to-face and foster better working relationships.

 About the work

-We are heavily invested in Ruby on Rails and React.
-We don’t have titles that erect boundaries between front-end and back-end development, so there are plenty of opportunities to learn across the entire stack.
-Our AWS infrastructure also provides novel opportunities for exploration as a developer.
-You’ll encounter a fair mix of building new features from start to finish, refining existing features, improving performance, and ensuring the security of our customer’s data.
+We are looking for a Full Stack Developer experienced in Ruby on Rails and React.
+You’ll work on building out new features from start to finish, refining existing features, improving performance, and ensuring the security of our customer’s data.